TritonSE/ALUM-Mobile-Application/README.md

 ```

 Place `.env` file inside the `backend/` directory.
+You can find the `.env` file in our slack channel.

 Now, you are all set to start backend development.
 Open up VSCode and get started!